Can basal and squamous cell skin cancers be prevented?

 At this time, doctors aren’t sure what the optimal level of vitamin D is.
 A lot of research is being done in this area.
 Whenever possible, it is better to get vitamin D from your diet or vitamin supplements rather than from sun exposure, because dietary sources and vitamin supplements do not increase risk for skin cancer, and are typically more reliable ways to get the amount you need.

-For more information on how to protect yourself and your family from UV exposure, see our document called Skin Cancer: Prevention and Early Detection.
+For more information on how to protect yourself and your family from UV exposure, see our document Skin Cancer: Prevention and Early Detection.

 Avoiding harmful chemicals